Zeeeepa/xyops/docs/workflows.md

 ## Overview

 Workflows in xyOps are visual graphs of nodes connected by wires that control job execution.
 Conceptually, a workflow is an event with an embedded graph and some special runtime behavior.
-When a workflow runs, it becomes a “workflow job” which may spawn any number of sub‑jobs on connected nodes.
+When a workflow runs, it becomes a "workflow job" which may spawn any number of sub‑jobs on connected nodes.
 The system manages their lifecycle, collects results, applies actions and limits, and tracks everything in the parent job record.

 How a workflow runs, at a glance:

 - A trigger node fires (e.g. manual trigger, schedule trigger, etc.).
-That starts the workflow job and “lights” the trigger node.
+That starts the workflow job and "lights" the trigger node.
 - All nodes wired from that trigger activate.
 Multiple outputs run in parallel unless constrained by limits.
 - Event or job nodes launch sub‑jobs.
 Their completion result determines which outgoing wires fire next.
 - Controller nodes implement fan‑out/fan‑in, loops, conditionals, delays and multiplexing.
 - Action and limit nodes visually attach to event/job nodes and are merged into the launched sub‑jobs.
 - The workflow completes when no nodes are active and all sub‑jobs are finished or aborted.
-The parent job’s result summarizes overall success/warnings/failures.
+The parent job's result summarizes overall success/warnings/failures.

 Workflows are powerful because they combine reusable events, ad‑hoc jobs, resource limits, job actions, and flow control on one graph.
 They run everything in parallel by default, with concurrency governed by resource limits.